Skip to main content

 Do I Need Travel Insurance?

-The short answer is: Maybe; if you are planning a trip and hypersensitive to unknown medical expenses or lost money due to cancellation – travel insurance will most likely be right for you.
+The short answer is: Maybe.
+If you are planning a trip and hypersensitive to unknown medical expenses or lost money due to cancellation – travel insurance will most likely be right for you.

 A Quick Checklist for Needing Travel Insurance